 Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

-- No circadian rhythm yet: Newborns do not have a developed circadian rhythm — the internal biological clock that regulates sleep-wake cycles based on light and dark.
+- No circadian rhythm yet: Newborns do not have a developed internal clock.
 This system begins to mature around 6–8 weeks and is not fully established until 3–4 months.
 Until then, your baby genuinely does not know the difference between day and night.

-- Lots of active sleep: Newborns spend about 50% of their sleep time in active (REM) sleep, compared to about 20–25% in adults.
+- Mostly active sleep: Newborns spend about 50% of their sleep time in active (REM) sleep, compared to about 20–25% in adults.
 During active sleep, you may see eye movements, facial twitches, irregular breathing, and small sounds.
-This is normal and believed to play a role in brain development.
+This is typical and believed to play a role in brain development.

-- Sleep cycles are short: A newborn sleep cycle lasts about 40–50 minutes (compared to 90 minutes in adults), which is why they wake so frequently.
+- Short sleep cycles: A newborn sleep cycle lasts about 40–50 minutes (compared to 90 minutes in adults), which explains frequent waking.

-- Arousal is protective: The ability to wake easily is actually a safety feature.
-It helps ensure that your baby rouses to feed, to breathe if something obstructs their airway, and to signal when they need help.
+- Arousal is protective: The ability to wake easily helps ensure your baby rouses to feed and breathe if something obstructs their airway.

-- Sleeping in stretches of 1–4 hours, waking to feed, then falling back asleep
+- Sleeping in stretches of 1–4 hours, waking to feed, then returning to sleep

-- No consistent pattern between day and night (day-night confusion is extremely common)
+- No consistent pattern between day and night (day-night confusion is common)

 - Noisy sleep — grunting, squeaking, sighing, brief whimpers, and irregular breathing during active sleep

-- Twitching, grimacing, and eye movements during active (REM) sleep
+- Twitching, grimacing, and eye movements during REM sleep

 - Brief periods of quiet alertness between sleep and feeding cycles, especially toward the end of the first month

 - Daylight exposure: During the day, expose your baby to natural light.
-Open curtains, spend time near windows, and keep daytime interactions warm and engaging.
+Open curtains and keep daytime interactions warm and engaging.

 - Active daytime, calm nighttime: During daytime feedings and wake windows, talk, sing, and make eye contact.
-At night, keep feedings dim, quiet, and business-like — minimal stimulation.
+At night, keep feedings dim, quiet, and brief — minimal stimulation.

 - Consistent nighttime cues: Use darkness, white noise, and a calm environment at night to begin establishing the association between dark and sleep.

 - Back to sleep, every sleep: Always place your baby on their back for naps and nighttime sleep.
-Side sleeping and stomach sleeping significantly increase the risk of SIDS.
-Once your baby can roll both ways independently (usually around 4–6 months), they can be allowed to find their own sleep position.
+Side sleeping and stomach sleeping increase the risk of SIDS.
+Once your baby can roll both ways independently (usually around 4–6 months), they can find their own sleep position.

 - Firm, flat surface: Use a firm, flat mattress in a safety-approved crib, bassinet, or play yard.
-The surface should not indent when the baby is placed on it.
-No inclined sleepers, car seats, swings, or other devices should be used for routine sleep.
+No inclined sleepers, car seats, swings, or other devices for routine sleep.

-- Bare sleep space: Keep the crib free of blankets, pillows, bumpers, stuffed animals, and loose bedding.
-A fitted sheet is all that should be on the mattress.
+- Bare sleep space: A fitted sheet is all that should be on the mattress.
+No loose bedding, bumpers, or soft objects.

-- Room-sharing, not bed-sharing: The AAP recommends that your baby sleep in the same room as you — ideally for at least the first 6 months — but on their own separate sleep surface.
-Room-sharing has been shown to reduce the risk of SIDS by as much as 50%.
-Bed-sharing (sleeping in the same bed) is associated with increased risk, particularly in certain circumstances (soft bedding, parental smoking, alcohol use, or extreme fatigue).
+- Room-sharing, not bed-sharing: Keep your baby in the same room — ideally for at least the first 6 months — but on their own separate sleep surface.

 - Wrap snugly around the chest and arms, but leave the hips loose enough that the legs can bend up and out.
-Tight wrapping around the hips can contribute to hip dysplasia.
+Tight hip wrapping can contribute to hip dysplasia.

-- Do not cover the baby's face or allow the swaddle to come loose (loose fabric near the face is a suffocation risk).
+- Never cover the baby's face or allow the swaddle to come loose.

 - Always place a swaddled baby on their back.

-- Excessive sleepiness: If your baby is consistently difficult to wake for feedings, seems unusually lethargic, or does not wake on their own for long stretches in the first few weeks (before birth weight is regained), contact your pediatrician.
+- Excessive sleepiness: If your baby is consistently difficult to wake for feedings or seems unusually lethargic before birth weight is regained, contact your pediatrician.

-- Breathing concerns: Pauses in breathing lasting longer than 20 seconds, persistent grunting with each breath, flared nostrils, or visible chest retractions (skin pulling in between the ribs) require immediate medical attention.
+- Breathing concerns: Pauses in breathing lasting longer than 20 seconds, persistent grunting with each breath, flared nostrils, or visible chest retractions require immediate medical attention.

 Is This Normal?
 Common Questions About Newborn Sleep